Ray Stone is an accomplished author with a variety of published works to his name.

 Ray Stone has lived in and around London's colourful EastEnd and the café sets of Westminster and Kensington.
 Rubbing shoulders with the wealthy and famous-and infamous he has acquired a unique insight into the lives of both criminal and upper classes that give his works a believable realism.
 Ray moved to the USA in 2003.
 He has since retired from a successful landscape design business and now lives in Cyprus, continuing to write every day.
 LITTLE GEMS, his collection of short stories, was published in April 2019.
 In July came his book of Poetry, ANGRY SILENCE that displays his broad interest in humour, sadness, love, and musical lyrics.
 His next thriller novel, THE BILDERBERG DIARY, is the third in the Enda Osin Mystery series and this will publish in early 2021.
 He is also a professional photographer with over 3000 pictures on a USA photo stock company.
 He plans to release his photographic work in a series of display portfolio.

 Every word in a sentence must have a reason for being there.
-If you can't find one throw it away.
+If you find one that does not, throw it away.
 Ray Stone

 It's not a good story 'til somebody dies.
 Ray Stone.